donn/DFFRAM/docs/md/How PlaceRAM Works.md

 The sieve is implemented as a series of object constructors in `data.py`.
 By the end, the hierarchy is returned as a tree-like structure of an abstract class `Placeable`, indicating that this object is placeable.

 ## B. Place
 At the heart of the placement is the `Row` object.
-It acts as a kind of wrapper for opendbpy rows, keeping track of the x value automatically as well as adding taps when required.
+It acts as a kind of wrapper for opendb rows, keeping track of the x value automatically as well as adding taps when required.

 When placing a new instance, the algorithm is as follows.